You are invited to come along the journey.

 The Way takes its name from the Acts of the Apostles in the New Testament where the followers of Christ are referred to as people “belonging to the Way.”
 The Way is a process for faith formation, or catechumenate, at Grace and Holy Trinity Cathedral.
-Persons participating in The Way may prepare for baptism or affirmation of faith at the Great Vigil of Easter.

 Interested?
-Contact the Dean’s office: 816-474-8260 or firstname.lastname@example.org.
+Contact the Dean’s office: 816.474.8260 or email@example.com.
+Childcare available upon request.

 Beginning the Way